apostrophecms/docs/docs/reference/module-api/module-overview.md

   // ...
   extendMethods(self) {
     return {
-      generate(_super, index) {
+      // The original `generate` function only takes `index` as an argument. generate(_super, index) {
         // Using _super with the original argument to generate a sample piece. const piece = _super(index);